 they will reward you with a single white flower on top of a 12” stalk

 in the winter.
 The flower has just two trumpet shaped

 petals.
 Exquisite.
-These are fairly carefree – except for
+These are fairly carefree –

 the snails - be sure to protect them.